wayneczw/crisis-management-system/README.md

 government_agency_test  government_agency_test  Government Agency
 ```

-Access control feature has yet to be done, so for the dashboard looks
-the same for all types of user roles.

 After successful login, you will be redirected to the dashboard route at `localhost:5000/dashboard`.

 ### About file organization